VashBaldeus/GTAW-Log-Parser/README.md

-# GTA World Chat Log Parser
+# GTA World Chat Log Assistant
 This program is used to convert the chat logs generated while playing on GTA World into readable text.

 ![](header.png)